thejagadeesh/Cyclistic-bike-share-analysis/README.md

 ```

---Finding the most popular end stations for members and casual riders…
+--Finding the most popular end stations for member riders
 ```sql
 SELECT end_station_name,
             COUNT(*) AS number_of_member_rides